akira-io/laravel-license-core/docs/01-installation.md

 php artisan vendor:publish --tag="laravel-license-core-migrations"
 ```

-This will create four migration files in your `database/migrations` directory:
+This will create a migration file in your `database/migrations` directory that sets up all required tables.

-- `create_laravel_license_table.php` - Creates all required tables

 ### Step 3: Run Migrations